ZVMarina/social-network-react/README.md

 3. You can add posts and send messages (without connecting to the server up to date).
 4. Added validation of input fields (login and password).
 5. Added the ability to upload a new photo (with preloader).
+6. Now you can edit the profile information.

 ### Stack